Airport adds personal touch to woo big-spending Chinese

 "As yet, less than 2 percent of China's population has travelled beyond Greater China, so the potential for continuing growth remains vast, even if China's economy does slow in the coming years," Global Blue said.

-VisitBritain predicts the amount of money spent by Chinese tourists in Britain each year will jump 157 percent to 618 million pounds ($990 million) by 2020 from 240 million in 2011.
+VisitBritain predicts the amount of money spent by Chinese tourists in Britain each year will jump 157 percent to 618 million pounds by 2020 from 240 million in 2011.

 "Seen from a Chinese tour bus, the continent of Europe is not so much an ancient collection of cities and nations as a glittering emporium stocked with brands," it said in a recent strategy document.